install.packages("pacman"). Make sure of spelling and case.library(pacman)

 The following section contains a templated R Markdown file that you can copy into a fresh R Markdown document in RStudio.
 You are expected to use the help system in R/RStudio as well as Google, if need be, to fill in the blanks below.

-2. Just as we saw is.character and is.numeric, you can check missing values with is.na, which gives a TRUE everytime it encounters a missing value in a data array, and FALSE otherwise.
-Internally in R, TRUE = 1.
+== checks for equality between two objects, and returns TRUE or FALSEis.character and is.numeric, you can check missing values with is.na, which gives a TRUE everytime it encounters a missing value in a data array, and FALSE otherwise.
+Internally in R, TRUE = 1.---

 title: Homework 1, Part 2